European Space Agency: Foundation

-ESA in its current form was founded with the ESA Convention in 1975, when ESRO was merged with ELDO.
+The ESA in its current form was founded with the ESA Convention in 1975, when ESRO was merged with ELDO.
 ESA had ten founding member states: Belgium, Denmark, France, West Germany, Italy, the Netherlands, Spain, Sweden, Switzerland, and the United Kingdom.
 These signed the ESA Convention in 1975 and deposited the instruments of ratification by 1980, when the convention came into force.
 During this interval the agency functioned in a de facto fashion.
-ESA launched its first major scientific mission in 1975, Cos-B, a space probe monitoring gamma-ray emissions in the universe, which was first worked on by ESRO.